StudentCZ/StudentCZ/README.md

 - 🧑🏻‍🎓 I'm currently open for hire.
 - 🔭 I’m currently working on my projects
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python,AWS and Typescript
 - 🤔 I’m looking for help with becoming a better software engineer
 - ⚡ Fun fact: When I am not coding, I enjoy casually following the NBA, gaming news and watching anime